Tribes of Peru

 encase the head ununlike and fell across the shoulders."
 Von Hagen

 Yanyos fought with Huascar against Atauallpa.
-Hyams Lived in the area W of
+Hyams

 Tairona - Columbia, goldsmiths. photo.
 Alva